KaptajnFjaesing/TimeSeriesForecastingReview/README.md

 To include models which scale less well in the review, this study focuses on the weekly aggregated sales data for a particular store-category combination, specifically household sales.
 The time range of interest spans from 2011 to 2016 (see figure 1) with sales for each week.

-![Weekly Sales for Each Store-Category](./figures/raw_data.png) _Figure 1: Weekly Sales for Each Store-Category_
+![Weekly Sales for Each Store-Category](./figures/raw_data.png) _Figure 1: Weekly Sales for Each Store-Category.
+The training/test split has veried during the analysis (see the metric section) and is therefore not shown._

 ## Metric
 In order to quantify and compare the accuracy of different forecasting algorithms, the Mean Absolute Scaled Error (MASE) is used: